rhoai-mlops/lab-instructions/docs/1-when-the-music-starts/4-inner-data-science-loop.md

-## Inner Data Science Loop
+## Data Science Inner Loop

-Just like in traditional software development world, here the inner loop represents the iterative process of building, testing, and refining machine learning models.
+As in traditional software development world, here the inner loop represents the iterative process of building, testing, and refining machine learning models.

-This inner loop is essential in data science as well because it allows for continuous improvement and optimization of machine learning models.
-The main stages we usually see in building ML models are as below:
+This inner loop is essential in data science because it allows for continuous improvement and optimization of machine learning models.
+The principal stages we usually see in building ML models are as below:

 - Data Preparation: Gathering, cleaning, and transforming data into a suitable format for model training.
 - Model Development: Selecting and implementing appropriate machine learning algorithms.